 Stand mixers are serious bits of kit, and can be a serious investment.
 That's why our man Derek and his good lady wife have spent the last six months trying the following eight stand mixers, in order to rank them from first to last.
 The first four options are all extremely strong and none of them are bad.
 Here's our verdict, then…

-UPDATED: The SMF01 is striking showpiece of cod 1950s splendour.
-Visitors will probably ignore your greetings and head straight towards the counter top for a quick stroke of its smooth, glossy die-cast aluminium head – reminiscent of a Boeing 737 engine – and beautifully machined base.
+This Dolce & Gabbana Edition from Smeg’s SMF03 range is a striking showpiece that’ll have guests ignoring your greetings while they head straight towards the counter top for a closer look, almost certainly followed by a quick stroke of its smooth, glossy die-cast aluminium head – reminiscent of a Boeing 737 engine – and beautifully machined base.

 Then they'll ask you to bake a cake.